 What does all this mean for small businesses?
 Here’s how the new legislation will affect Michigan business owners.

-The new paid sick leave law will require all employees who work for an organization in Michigan to accrue one hour of paid sick leave for every 30 hours worked.
-The Act will entitle all workers to 72 sick hours total each year.
+The new paid sick leave law will require Michigan employers with 50 or more employees to offer their workers one hour of paid sick leave for every 30 hours worked.
+The Act will entitle all workers to 40 sick hours total each year.
 It’s important for employers to note that the law applies to full-time, part-time, temporary, and independent contract workers.
+Michigan employers with 1-49 employees are exempt from this law.

 Although this new law is beneficial for employees, it places several compliance (and financial) burdens on employers.

 The Michigan sick leave law will require local employers to adjust their policies in several ways.
-As of March, no exemptions will be allowed, which means employers must offer leave to all types of staff, including temps and independent contractors as opposed to past laws, which allowed employers to limit this benefit to full-time employees if desired.
+One notable change is that employers (with 50 or more employees) must offer leave to all types of staff, including temps and independent contractors as opposed to past laws, which allowed employers to limit this benefit to full-time employees if desired.

 Employers will also need to waive any pre-existing notice policies for sick leave.
 In 2018 employers were able to implement their own rules, such as a week or two of required notice.
 Come March 2019, the law will replace all previous policies with an “as soon as practicable” rule.
 This could essentially mean no leave notice at all.
 Employers will need to account for short-notice absences to keep operations running smoothly.
 If your company can’t operate with a staff shortage, develop a shift coverage policy to fill the gaps when employees are out unexpectedly.